biqqles/wingman/README.md

 For both platforms (Windows and Linux), the first step is always to compile a fresh copy of the Qt resource file containing the icons and text files the application needs, using `pyrcc5`.
 From the root directory, run `pyrcc5 src/resources.qrc -o src/wingman/resources.py`

 ### For Windows
 From the root directory, `cd packaging/windows`.
-Ensure that [PyInstaller](https://pyinstaller.readthedocs.io/en/stable/) is installed, in addition to the application's own requirements.
+Ensure that the contents of `build_requirements.txt` are installed, in addition to the application's own requirements.
+The application is built against Python 3.8, the [last version](https://bugs.python.org/issue32592) to support Windows 7.

 Now run `build.bat` to build a one folder application and an installer.